armaghanai/Online-Cookbook/README.md

 # 📖 Cookbook — Interactive Recipe Collection

-A full-stack cookbook web app with an animated **page-flip book UI**, light/dark theme, and a live JSON database.
-Browse, add, and delete recipes like flipping through a real cookbook.
+A full-stack cookbook web app featuring an animated 3D page-flip UI, secure Chef Mode authentication, and a live JSON database.
+Browse, add, and manage recipes with the feel of a real physical book.

 ---

 ## ✨ Features

-- **Page-flip book** — 3D CSS `rotateY` animation; left page shows Ingredients, right page shows Instructions
+- **3D Page-Flip Engine** — Realistic CSS rotateY animations; left pages show Ingredients, right pages show Instructions.
-- **56 recipes** pre-loaded across 10 categories (Breakfast, Pasta, Main, Soup, Dessert, and more)
-- **Light / Dark theme** — toggles with a click, persists across sessions via `localStorage`
-- **Add recipes** — modal form with title, emoji, category, cook time, servings, ingredients, and instructions
-- **Delete recipes** — remove any recipe directly from its page
+- **Chef Mode (Admin Auth)** — Secure access control.
+The "Add" and "Delete" buttons are disabled by default and only unlock once the correct Admin Password is verified by the server.
-- **Live search** — filters the book in real time across title, ingredients, category, and instructions
+- **Live Search & Filtering** — Real-time filtering across titles, ingredients, and categories with empty-state handling.
+- **Cloud-Synced Database** — Integrated with JSONBin.io (via axios on the backend) for persistent, live data storage across Vercel deployments.
+- **Dual-Theme System** — High-contrast Light and Dark modes using CSS Custom Properties and localStorage persistence.
-- **Keyboard navigation** — use `←` / `→` arrow keys to flip pages
+- **Keyboard Navigation** — Use ← / → arrow keys to flip through the collection.
-- **Responsive** — adapts gracefully down to mobile screen sizes

 ---